sb-ai-lab/SLAMA/SparkReadme.md

 docker-compose logs -f resourcemanager
 ```

-#### 8. Send job to cluster via `spark-submit` container
+#### 9. Send job to cluster via `spark-submit` container
 ```
 docker exec -ti spark-submit bash -c "./bin/slamactl.sh submit-job-yarn examples/spark/tabular-preset-automl.py"
 ```
-#### 9. To track the execution of a applications, you can use the hadoop web interface (http://localhost:8088), which displays the status of the task, resources and application logs.
+#### 10. To monitor application execution, you can use the hadoop web interface (http://localhost:8088), which displays the status of the application, resources and application logs.
 ![hadoop_applications_web_ui](imgs/hadoop_applications_web_ui.png)
 Let's see the information about the application and its logs.
 ![hadoop_view_application1](imgs/hadoop_view_application1.png)